luyadev/luya.io/docs/guide/ngrest/plugin-select.md

 ]
 ```

 In order to access the data through a eager loaded relation, the relation name must be omited into the config.
-Assuming the example above `getUser()` would return a `$this->hasOne()` relation definition the `luya\admin\ngrest\plugins\SelectRelationActiveQuery::$relation` property can be configured to load the data from this relation:
+Assuming the example above `getUser()` would return a `$this->hasOne()` relation definition the <class name="luya\admin\ngrest\plugins\SelectRelationActiveQuery" prop="relation" /> property can be configured to load the data from this relation:

 ```php
 'user_id' => [